tobiaseriksson/spring-graphql-simple-demo/README.md

 ## Building & Running
 Well...
 Run from within IntelliJ, nothing special to consider

+## Monitoring JVM for Performance / Stability
+Docker compose file in the docker directory
+> docker-compose up

+go to localhost:9090 for Prometheus check that you have data , input a query like "jvm" something and if something is found you have data

+go to localost:3000 for Grafana
+Configure Prometheus as DataSource
+Import Grafana config : 12900
+Voila! you are done!

+I followed these instructions https://betterprogramming.pub/how-to-monitor-a-spring-boot-app-with-prometheus-and-grafana-22e2338f97fc